 COVID-19 (Coronavirus Disease 2019) is a new respiratory virus that has the potential to cause severe illness and pneumonia in some people.
 It was identified in late 2019 and has spread around the world.
 Symptoms include fever, cough and shortness of breath.

 UAMS guidelines for academic activities can be found below.
 This information is subject to change as processes and policies are updated.
-(Last updated April 7, 2023)

 Click below for more information listed on this page

-Update to UAMS Mask Policy (February 2023)
+Update to UAMS Mask Policy (Updated September 8, 2023)

-Management of employees and students exposed to COVID-19, with confirmed COVID-19 or with symptoms of COVID-19 (Updated January 3,2022)
+Management of employees and students exposed to COVID-19, with confirmed COVID-19 or with symptoms of COVID-19 (Updated September 8, 2023)

 Uploading Vaccination Documentation to GUS (Added August 2, 2021)